 She is probably aware of the changes with her body and you have probably changed in ways as well.
 Change is inevitable and flexibility is required to adapt/adjust towards a healthy relationship.

 If she’s not interested in losing weight, what is she interested in doing?
 Have you guys talked about the changes with your love life?
 If not, I would suggest doing so and setting mutual goals to improve it.
 Are you both eating healthy, talking care of yourselves as individuals and as a couple?
 Bodies will change and unfortunately it’s usually not for the better, so, if that is the foundation of the marriage then there may be bigger problems.

 I hear your concern about the decline in your love life and I would say it is not all your wife’s weight causing the change.
 It may be a contributor but I’d suggest directing your attention at what’s going on in the relationship, not just with her body.

-Have you ever counseled couples that were involved in an open marriage?
 What is your opinion of open relationships and can they be successful? – Julianne, Raleigh

 I have limited experience with couples involved in open marriages.

 My belief is that open relationships add a different set of challenges, when compared to conventional marriage, that the couple must continually sort through to assure clarity of rules and boundaries.

 I do not judge how people choose to live their lives and I will work with couples to identify what works for the unique set of circumstances that the couple presents in therapy.